gehara/PipeMaster/README.md

 > sim.sumstat(model,path="",overall.SS=F,perpop.SS=T,nsim.blocks=1,use.alpha = T, append.sims=F, sim.block.size = 1000)

-model = your model object
+model = your model object;
-path = path to write the output overall.SS = if TRUE calculates the summary stats across all your populations.
-Defaut is FALSE. perpop.SS = if TRUE calculates the summary stats per population.
-Defalt is TRUE. use.alpha = if TRUE the most recent population size chage will be exponential.
+path = path to write the output;
+overall.SS = if TRUE calculates the summary stats across all your populations.
+Defaut is FALSE.;
+perpop.SS = if TRUE calculates the summary stats per population.
+Defalt is TRUE.;
+use.alpha = if TRUE the most recent population size chage will be exponential.
 Sudden change if FALSE.
+Defaut is FALSE.;
-Defaut is FALSE. sim.block.size = simulations are perforemed in blocks.
+sim.block.size = simulations are perforemed in blocks.
 This argument the fine the size of the block.
-How many simmulations per block. nsim.blocks = that setup how many blocks you what to simulate.
-The total number of simulations is: nsim.blocks x sim.block.size. append.sims = if TRUE simmulations will be appended in the last simulation output.
-Defaut is FALSE.
+How many simmulations per block.;
+nsim.blocks = that setup how many blocks you what to simulate.
+The total number of simulations is: nsim.blocks x sim.block.size.;
+append.sims = if TRUE simmulations will be appended in the last simulation output.
+Defaut is FALSE.;

 To simmulate coalescent trees: